 Autism and Autism Spectrum Disorder (ASD) are both complex disorders of brain development, and they are much more common than one may think.
 On average, one out of every 42 boys and one out of every 189 girls is diagnosed with Autism in America.
+At New Generations, we found it instrumental for us to offer day programs for adults with Autism at both our Florence and Marion, South Carolina locations.
+Please make sure to contact us for more information.

 The effects of both Autism and ASD vary from individual to individual.
 While some have difficulty with social interactions, others struggle with verbal/nonverbal communication and repetitive behaviors.
 Some may have difficulties in motor coordination and attention while others may have physical health issues such as sleep and gastrointestinal disorders.